 This is a device for raising the vehicle so that a wheel can be changed, for instance.
-Not to be confused with corner steadies which although they are sometimes referred to as 'corner jacks' are steadying, not lifting devices.
+Note for caravans only - Not to be confused with corner steadies which although they are sometimes referred to as 'corner jacks' are steadying, not lifting devices.